AndyObtiva/easily_typable/README.md

  * v1.0.2: Support namespaced subclasses
  * v1.0.1: Rails model lazy loading now loads EasilyTypable methods automagically
- * v1.0.0: Initial Easily Typable implementation for Ruby
+ * v1.0.0: Initial EasilyTypable implementation for Ruby

-## Contributing to Easily Typable
+## Contributing to EasilyTypable

  * Check out the latest master to make sure the feature hasn't been implemented or the bug hasn't been fixed yet.
  * Check out the issue tracker to make sure someone already hasn't requested it and/or contributed it.